 What does accessible elearning mean, and why is it important?

-Accessible learning means that anyone, no matter their needs, is able to fully experience your learning.
-For instance, if a partially sighted person were to use your elearning course, they should get as complete an experience as a fully sighted person.
+Accessible elearning means that anyone, no matter their needs, can fully experience your learning.
+For instance, if a partially sighted person were to use your digital learning course, they should get as complete an experience, and gain knowledge equally efficiently, as a fully sighted person.

-Making your elearning accessible is essential.
+Making your corporate elearning accessible is essential.
 In fact, it’s law:

 This doesn’t have to be a problem for you, the content creator; in fact, it should be something that is integrated into your development process.
-Here are a few simple guidelines to follow to make it easy:
+Here are a few simple guidelines to follow to make implementing learning accessibility easy:

 7 practical tips for designing accessible elearning